For all the self-taught geeks out there, here our content library with most of the learning materials we have produces throughout the years.

 |Margin||Optional space that can be added between this particular box and other elements around.|

 In the following example, we divided the website content into 2 different areas.
-The left side will be a sidebar and the right side will have the main content of the website.
+The left side will be The menu and the right side will have The content of the website.
+We put a red color to the #div1 of the menu, and a blue color to the #div2 of the content so that the example is easier to understand.

-This important property is connected to box model and it defines how the height and width of the element are calculated: should include the border, padding and margin or not.
+This important property is connected to the box model, and it defines how the height and width of the element are calculated: should include the

 The browser is responsible for assigning positions to all elements of a page.
 However, as we know, the positions brought by the elements are quite limited and make the documents look both ugly and antiquated.